-So if you baulk at spending up to £2 on an energy replacement bar or a packet of energy drink mix, what alternatives are available?
-Consult the DIY nutrition guide below to check out some cheaper alternatives below you can make up yourself..
+So if you baulk at spending on an energy replacement bar or a packet of energy drink mix, what alternatives are available?
+Check out some cheaper alternatives below you can make up yourself..

-Consume a low fat meal containing 30g of protein and complex carbohydrate, washed down with water.
+Consume a low fat meal containing 30g (0.066 lbs) of protein and complex carbohydrate, washed down with water.
 Allow sufficient time for digestion before working out to avoid stomach problems.

 A banana if the activity is lower intensity, for example: cycling, or another alternative is a homemade sports drink.
-Try the following:
+Try the following options:

-Add 50g of sugar, a pinch of salt and 200ml of sugar-free squash to 1 liter of water.
+- Sports drink to hydrate: Add 50g of sugar, a pinch of salt and 200ml (7fl oz) of sugar-free squash to 1 litre of water.

-Add a pinch of salt and 400ml (14.06 imp fl. oz) of standard squash to 1 liter of water.
+- Sports drink to fuel : Add a pinch of salt and 400ml (14.06 imp fl. oz) of standard squash to 1 liter of water.

 Homemade sports drink (fuel composition) and a tuna sandwich on wholemeal bread.